varunachar/zerodha_automated_stoploss/README.md

-# Kite GTT Trading Application
+# Kite Automated Stop loss via GTT orders

 A Python application for automated trading using Kite Connect API with support for Good Till Triggered (GTT) orders.